Difference between electronic and digital signatures

 The two terms, electronic signatures and digital signatures, are often used interchangeably.
-And to add to the confusion, some languages don’t make a distinction.
-But understanding the difference is key to asking informed questions about the legal validity of agreements signed electronically, including the integrity of your documents.
+To add to the confusion, some languages don’t make a distinction.
+However, understanding the difference is key to asking informed questions about the legal validity of agreements signed electronically, including the integrity of your documents.

 A digital signature, also referred to as “sealing a document”, is not a signature in the legal sense.
 Rather, it’s about document integrity, which means that in the event of a dispute, you can prove that no one has altered the original document.
 It’s like a fingerprint that is unique to that document.
 As with our own human fingerprints, it’s practically impossible for any other document to have that same digital signature.
 Thus, any alteration of the original document will result in a failed validation of the digital signature meaning that the integrity of the document has been compromised.